Trung28899/ReactNative-Responsive-UI/README.md

 ## 2. Module Notes:

+    *, 9th Commit: Styling based on platform
+    (IOS or Android)
+        - Platform API is used to detect the platform user running on
+        - See ./components/Header.js to see how this API is used

     *, 8th Commit: Introducing ScreenOrientation API
                 (Only available in Expo)
         - Can lock a specific screen in 1 orientation